nuxeo/nuxeo-bench-site/content/infrastructure.md

 ### Elasticsearch

-Create a cluster of 3 nodes using the latest 1.7 version.
+Create a cluster of 3 nodes using the proper [Elasticsearch version](https://doc.nuxeo.com/nxdoc/compatibility-matrix/#elasticsearch).

 The heap size is set to 50% of the available memory (3.75g)